Optimal orientations of vertex-multiplications of cartesian products of graphs: Concluding remarks

-We end with some concluding remarks.
-In this paper, we considered primarily vertex-multiplications of cartesian products involving trees, paths and cycles as they are some special families of graphs studied for orientations.
+In this paper, we considered primarily vertex-multiplications of Cartesian products involving trees, paths and cycles as they are some special families of graphs studied for orientations (see \cite {KKM LKT 1, KKM TEG 1, KKM TEG 2, KKM TEG 9}).
 We refer the interested reader to a good survey on orientations of graphs \cite{KKM TEG 10} by Koh and Tay.
-Recall by Corollary \ref{corA8.2.3}(b) that $(T_2\times T_2)(s_1,s_2,\ldots, s_n)\in\mathscr{C}_0\cup\mathscr{C}_1$.
-We believe its characterisation likely involve notions and techniques of Extremal Set Theory such as antichains.
-This is akin to Proposition \ref{ppnA8.4.3} and vertex-multiplications of trees with diameter $4$ (see \cite{WHW TEG 6A, WHW TEG 7A}).
-Hence, we conclude by proposing the following problem. \begin{prob} Characterise the vertex-multiplications $(T_2\times T_2)(s_1,s_2,\ldots,s_n)$ that belong to $\mathscr{C}_0$. \end{prob} \textbf{Acknowledgement} The first author would like to thank the National Institute of Education, Nanyang Technological University of Singapore, for the generous support of the Nanyang Technological University Research Scholarship.
+It can be shown that $(T_2\times T_2)(s_1,s_2,\ldots, s_n)\in\mathscr{C}_0\cup\mathscr{C}_1$.
+We believe its characterisation likely involves notions and techniques of Extremal Set Theory such as antichains.
+This is akin to Proposition \ref{ppnA8.4.2} and vertex-multiplications of trees with diameter $4$ (see \cite{WHW TEG 6A}).
+Hence, we conclude by proposing the following problem. \begin{prob} Characterise the vertex-multiplications $(T_2\times T_2)(s_1,s_2,\ldots,s_n)$ that belong to $\mathscr{C}_0$. \end{prob}